 The further processing of bauxite to aluminum is also very harmful to the environment.

-RECYCLING "Fun-fact", just to make it clear that we always must check the recycling rules when visiting another country/city:
+just to make it clear that we always should check the recycling rules when visiting another country/city:

 During my stay in Montreal it was so easy to find organic beeswax pellets in bulk and I could bring my own bag, so I couldn’t resist to buy some to try to make my own wax wrap.
 (If you like it vegan you can use soy wax too.)

 I also had a T-Shirt I couldn`t mend anymore.
 The hole got bigger and bigger when I tried to mend it, so I thought this is great timing to make my own wrap 😉 Also I am training for a 100km in 24hour walk at the moment, and to reduce the weight in my backpack it would be awesome to have the wrap instead of small container too.